cfengine/documentation/examples/tutorials/distribute-files-from-a-central-location.markdown

 ## Integrate the policy

 Now that all the pieces of the policy are in place, they must be integrated into the policy so they can be activated.
-Add each policy file to the `inputs` section which is found under `body common control`.
+Add each policy file to the [`inputs`][Components and Common Control#inputs] section which is found under `body common control`.
 Once the policy file is included in inputs, the bundle can be activated.
 Bundles can be activated by adding them to either the `bundlesequence` or they can be called as a `methods` type promise.